Golden Santa Bread Recipe

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

-- Punch dough down.
+- Preheat oven to 350°.
+Punch dough down.
 Turn onto a lightly floured surface; divide into two portions, one slightly larger than the other.

 - Shape the larger portion into an elongated triangle with rounded corners for Santa's head and hat.